No Match Found

 Individuals have certain rights over their personal data and data controllers are responsible for fulfilling these rights.
 Where we decide how and why personal data is processed, we are a data controller and include further information about the rights that individuals have and how to exercise them below.

 You have a right of access to personal data held by us as a data controller.
 This right may be exercised by emailing us at email@example.com.
-We may charge for a request for access in accordance with applicable law.
 We will aim to respond to any requests for information promptly, and in any event within the legally required time limits (currently 30 days).

 To update personal data submitted to us, you may email us at firstname.lastname@example.org or, where appropriate, contact us via the relevant website registration page or by amending the personal details held on relevant applications with which you registered.

 When practically possible, once we are informed that any personal data processed by us is no longer accurate, we will make corrections (where appropriate) based on your updated information.

 Where we process personal data based on consent, individuals have a right to withdraw consent at any time.
 We do not generally process personal data based on consent (as we can usually rely on another legal basis).
 To withdraw consent to our processing of your personal data please email us at email@example.com or, to stop receiving an email from a PwC marketing list, please click on the unsubscribe link in the relevant email received from us.